 The Secretary of State can absolutely discharge under s42(2).
 No specific criteria are set out - the Act says, "if he thinks fit".
-The MHCS has recently updated their guidance for supervisors23 on this matter providing further detail of the information required and considered in these circumstances

-Helpfully case law has addressed the matter of absolute discharge and provides some further guidance specifically for First Tier Tribunals24.
+Helpfully case law has addressed the matter of absolute discharge and provides some further guidance specifically for First Tier Tribunals22.
 In this case the judgment provides the following guidance when considering the Tribunals' powers to absolutely discharge a conditionally discharged patient:

 '57.
-Accordingly the Tribunal when exercising these powers will need to consider such matters as the nature, gravity and circumstances of the patient's offence, the nature and gravity of his mental disorder, past, present and future, the risk and likelihood of the patient re-offending, the degree of harm to which the public may be exposed if he re-offends, the risk and likelihood of a recurrence or exacerbation of any mental disorder, and the risk and likelihood of his needing to be recalled in the future for further treatment in hospital.
+Accordingly the Tribunal when exercising these powers will need to consider such matters as the nature, gravity and circumstances of the patient's offence, the nature and gravity of his mental disorder, past, present and future, the risk and likelihood of the patient re-offending, the degree of https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/670679/MHCS_Tribunal_guidanceharm to which the public may be exposed if he re-offends, the risk and likelihood of a recurrence or exacerbation of any mental disorder, and the risk and likelihood of his needing to be recalled in the future for further treatment in hospital.
 The Tribunal will also need to consider the nature of any conditions previously imposed, whether by the Tribunal or by the Secretary of State, under sections 42(2), 73(4)(b) or 73(5), the reasons why they were imposed and the extent to which it is desirable to continue, vary or add to them...